 Using something your teenager is already into is a great way to work on building your relationship.
 They’ll be less nagging and cajoling.

-Most teens are constantly hungry – at least my two boys always seem to be interested in some sort of food.
+Most teens are constantly hungry and always seem to be interested in some sort of food.

 Here’s some of the fun ways we’ve connected thru food: